alexey-lapin/micrometer-prpc/README.md

         .build();
 ```

-The output of a source should looks like:
+A source should construct the following clipboard structure:
 ```
 TopLevelPage [Page]
     pxResults(1) [Page List]